Superheavy Supersymmetric Dark Matter for the origin of KM3NeT Ultra-High Energy signal: Signal

-\end{itemize} which correspond to $\text{Br}_\nu \simeq 10^{-2.6}$ for Scenario I, and $\text{Br}_\nu \simeq 10^{-4} - 10^{-3}$ for Sceanrio II.
 For this set of example parameters, our results are summarized in Figure.~\ref{fig:flux_EGdominant_DM_total}.
-In Scenario II, we set our parameters $\text{Br}_\nu \lsim 10^{-3}$ to satisfy the constraints on sterile-active mixing at $\mathcal{O}$(eV) mass \cite{Bolton:2019pcu}, and $\Delta M_\chi/M_\chi\sim 10^{-4}$ is taken to be consistent with the Lyman-alpha forest constraints on the kick velocity for the daughter dark matter particle~\cite{Wang:2013rha}.
+In Scenario II, we set our parameters $\text{Br}_\nu \lsim 10^{-3}$ to satisfy the constraints on sterile-active mixing at $\mathcal{O}$(eV) mass \cite{Bolton:2019pcu}, and $\Delta M_\chi/M_\chi\sim 10^{-4}$ is taken to be consistent with the Lyman-alpha forest constraints on the kick velocity for the daughter dark matter particle~\cite{Wang:2013rha,Chou:2003wx}.

 We show the expected signal of neutrinos and gamma-rays and compare them with existing isotropic diffuse neutrino/gamma-ray flux limits.
 One finds the relevant constraints on each energy region of the spectrum in the caption of the figure.